penteler/aex/cte/pem.md

 a dereference so we are saying go to the address pointed to by the pointer and fetch that value.
 #### function arguments
-When passing array to a function even if the function parameter is declared as `int array[]` it is internally treated as a pointer to the first element `int* array`.
+When passing an array to a function even if the function parameter is declared as `int array[]` it is internally treated as a pointer to the first element `int* array`.
 When this happens the compiler loses track of the original size of the array so sizeof(array) will return size of the pointer type which can be 4-8 bytes regardless of the size of the array.